 - Metabocel – Weight Loss

 Take 1 tablet 15 min before each meal three times daily with a large glass of water.
 A good formula will include tyrosine and brindleberry.
 This will help to stimulate metabolism and assist with appetite and sugar cravings.

 - Glicemic Balance

-Take 1 capsule before each meal three times daily to help stabilise blood sugar and insulin levels, thereby reducing hunger and cravings.
+Take 1 capsule before each meal three times daily to help stabilize blood sugar and insulin levels, thereby reducing hunger and cravings.